git-merge-workshops/simplify-signing-with-ssh/exercises/sign-verify-commits.md

      :disappointed_relieved: Do not to worry!
 This is error is likely due to format of `gpg.ssh.allowedSignersFile` file as SSH public keys cannot be copied as-is into the file.

+   For more information about signatures in logs, see "[`git log --show-signature`][git-log-showsignature]".

 1. **Configure additional SSH commit signing and verifying for workshop repository specifically:**

    ```shell